-- Operator records of previous accidents and failures including reported thirdparty damage and leak response to ensure appropriate operator response as required by 195.402; and - b.
+Operator records of previous accidents and failures including reported thirdparty damage and leak response to ensure appropriate operator response as required by 195.402; and b.
+Directional drilling/boring procedures are submitted by each pipeline operator or its contractors to NY DPS.
+They are reviewed by NY DPS staff members.
+Any suggested comments or changes are provided back to the operator.

 Directional drilling/boring procedures of each pipeline operator or its contractor to determine if they include actions to protect their facilities from the dangers posed by drilling and other trench less technologies;